echau01/Maze-Training-Site/README.md

-# Maze Training
+# Maze Training Site

-A website where you can practice solving mazes.
-Like Leetcode, but for maze solving, and not nearly as difficult.
+This is the source code for a website where you can practice solving mazes.